-We propose a mechanism called SHORT that exploits the benefits of a static channel approach for providing lower delay paths for real time applications, while at the same time utilizes the flexibilities of a hybrid channel approach for providing higher throughputs for non-delay sensitive applications.
-According to this approach, we design a protocol that can, depending on the type of traffic being routed, control the channel allocation strategy of the nodes.
-More specifically, when routing a delay sensitive flow, the routing protocol, after determining the route to be taken for the flow, forces the nodes on the path to behave as in a static channel approach.
+In this paper, we propose a mechanism, called SHORT that exploits the benefits of a static channel approach for providing lower delay paths for real time applications, while at the same time utilizes the flexibilities of a hybrid channel approach for providing higher throughputs for non-delay sensitive applications.
+According to this approach, we design a routing protocol that can, depending on the type of traffic being routed, control the channel allocation strategy of the nodes.
+More specifically, when routing a delay sensitive flow the routing protocol, after determining the route to be taken for the flow, forces the nodes on the path to behave as in a static channel approach.
 In other words, the radios in the nodes are controlled in such a way to prevent them from switching across channels for the duration of the real time flow.
-A hybrid channel allocation scheme is used for routing non delay-sensitive flows.
-We modify the multichannel AODV routing protocol proposed in [11] for this purpose.
-Note that, while our protocol enables the nodes on a real time flow's path to behave as in the static channel mechanism, the actual path is not determined by our approach and is taken care by the multichannel routing protocol [11], discussed briefly in the Section 2 that is complemented by the hybrid channel allocation protocol (hence the name static-hybrid approach).
+The default hybrid channel allocation scheme is used for routing non delay-sensitive flows.

+We modify the multichannel AODV routing protocol [11] for this purpose.
+Note that, while our protocol enables the nodes on a real time flow's path to behave as in the static channel mechanism, the actual path is not determined by our approach and is taken care by the multichannel routing protocol [11], discussed briefly in the Section II that is complemented by the hybrid channel allocation protocol (hence the name statichybrid approach).

-Using actual implementations on a multichannel mesh testbed, called Net-X [5] we show that the end-to-end delays of real time applications is significantly lower in SHORT when compared to a purely hybrid approach.
+Using real implementation on a multichannel mesh testbed, called Net-X [5] we show that the end-to-end delays of real time applications is significantly lower in SHORT when compared to a purely hybrid approach.
 Furthermore, we show that the throughput of non-delay sensitive applications is also not degraded.
+The reminder of the paper is organized as follows: In Section II, we provide a brief overview of the hybrid multichannel protocol and the multichannel routing protocol.
+We motivate our problem through some simple experiments in Section III.
+The details of our proposed protocol and its implementation on our testbed are discussed in Section IV and the results of the experiments used for evaluating our protocol are presented in Section V. Related work are presented in Section VI and Section VII concludes the paper.